 The Work-From-Home Shift

 Almost overnight, the U.S. economy shifted to operating as a work-from-home economy.
 In various nationwide surveys conducted through June, Stanford economist Nicholas Bloom found that 42% of the U.S. labor force was working from home full time.
-Another 26% worked from essential businesses such as grocery stores, health care, and auto repair facilities, while the remaining 33% were not working, as a result of the impact of the lockdown and layoffs.
+Another 26% worked from essential businesses such as grocery stores, health care, and auto repair facilities.
+The remaining 33% were not working, as a result of the impact of the lockdown and layoffs.

-While those working from home have sustained economic activity, there are many challenges to remote work.
-According to Bloom’s research, more than half of those who are now working from home are forced to use bedrooms or shared rooms, and more than a third of them have such poor internet connection that they can’t effectively participate in video conference calls.
+While those working from home sustained economic activity, there are many challenges to remote work.
+According to Bloom’s research, more than half of those working from home were forced to use bedrooms or shared rooms.
+More than a third of them have such poor internet connection that they can’t effectively participate in video conference calls.
 However, even with its challenges, Bloom notes that many corporations are looking to make work from home a more permanent aspect of company policy.

-As it became clear the pandemic would have lasting economic effect, the Federal Reserve moved quickly to make sure banks and businesses had enough money to continue lending.
-On March 15, 2020, it lowered the fed funds rate from 1% to a target range of 0% to 1/4%.
-The unprecedented move of reducing the reserve requirement to zero enabled banks to lend all of their deposits without keeping any in reserve.
+As it became clear the pandemic would have a lasting economic effect, the Federal Reserve moved quickly to make sure banks and businesses had enough money to continue lending.
+On March 15, 2020, the Fed lowered the target range for the fed funds rate a full point.
+It went from a range of between 1.00% and 1.25% to a range of between 0% to 0.25%.
+It also took the unprecedented move of reducing the reserve requirement to zero.
+That enabled banks to lend all of their deposits without keeping any in reserve.